Sheet Options

 Master Sheet

-Lasernet supports master sheet processing which is a technique used for populating rearranges, conditional areas, JobInfos, overlays and text inserts from one sheet to another in a project.
-For example, a form could have two sheets, Original and Copy, where the only difference is that an extra overlay is required on the Copy sheet.
-Rather than manually duplicating all the settings from one sheet to another, the Copy sheet can be instructed to use the Original one as the Master sheet, leaving only the overlay to be configured.
+Lasernet supports master sheet processing, which is a technique used to populate rearranges, conditional areas, JobInfos, and text inserts from one sheet to another in a form.
+For example, a form could have two sheets, Original and Copy, where the only difference is that an extra “COPY ONLY” text insert is required on the Copy sheet.
+Rather than manually duplicating all the settings from one sheet to another, the Copy sheet can be instructed to use the Original one as the Master sheet, leaving only the insert to be configured.

 You access the master form processing dialog via the menu Sheet > Sheet Options > Master Sheet.